 In the government-wide financial statements, long term debt and other long term obligations are reported as liabilities in the governmental activities statement of net assets.
-Bond premiums, discounts and issuance costs are recognized in the current period since the amounts are not material.
+Bond premiums, discounts and issuance costs are recognized in the current period.
 In the fund financial statements, governmental fund types recognize bond premiums, discounts and issuance costs in the current period.
 The face amount of the debt is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
-Issuance costs are reported as debt service expenditures.
+Issuance costs are reported as ice expenditures.